Chocolate Chip Cookie In A Mug

 This post may contain affiliate links.
 Read my full disclosure policy.

-Get your chocolate fix fast with this warm and gooey chocolate chip cookie in a mug.
+Get your chocolate fix fast with this warm and gooey chocolate chip cookie in a mug recipe.
 No need to turn on the oven!

-I know I share a lot of “cheffy” recipes on this site, but I love simple, kid-friendly recipes, like this warm and gooey chocolate chip cookie in a mug, too.
-The “cookie” takes just a few minutes to prepare and 45 seconds to bake in the microwave, and the ingredients are always on hand in my kitchen.
-What’s more, the recipe makes just a single serving, so I can make one for the kids or get my chocolate fix without making a whole batch of cookies (or having temptation in the house!).
+I know I often share “cheffy” recipes on this site, but I also love simple, kid-friendly recipes, like this warm and gooey chocolate chip cookie in a mug.
+This delightful “cookie” takes just a few minutes to prepare and a mere 45 seconds to bake in the microwave—and the ingredients are always on hand.
+What’s more, this recipe recipe makes just a single serving, so I can whip one up for the kids or get my chocolate fix without making a whole batch of chocolate chip cookies (or having temptation in the house!).
 I use an 8-ounce mug for this recipe; you can use a larger mug, although the cookie won’t be quite as cute, but I don’t recommend going any smaller or the dough won’t have to space to rise.

 What You’ll Need To Make A Chocolate Chip Cookie in a Mug